bearMountain/LessonView/docs/features/measure-placement-use-cases.md

 This document defines the behavior for automatic measure line placement between pairs of notes.
 There are two stages to the process:

 1. **Find the placement**: Determine where the measure line goes between two notes (mathematical, based on time signature and note durations)
-2. **Add line and adjust**: Insert the measure line and move the second note (and all subsequent notes) as needed to maintain proper visual spacing
+2. **Add line and adjust**: Insert the measure line and move the second note (and all subsequent notes) as needed to maintain proper visual spacing.
+These visual spacing adjustments do not affect the playback spacing.

 ## Notation System